 Under the terms of the Pension Plan, in the event of the death of an executive officer before retirement, 50% of the accrued benefit will become payable to the surviving spouse at the time the deceased participant would have reached age 65.
 If the deceased participant had completed ten or more years of service, the survivor benefit may commence as early as the time the deceased participant would have reached age 55.
 If the deceased participant would have been eligible for early retirement at the time of death, survivor benefits may commence as soon as practicable.
 Any benefits that commence before the deceased participant would have reached age 65 will be reduced the same as early retirement benefits would have been reduced.
 In the event a disability occurs before retirement, the accrued benefit will become payable at age 65.
 No break in service will occur and benefits will continue to accrue during disability.
 In the event of voluntary termination, the vested accrued benefit will become payable at age 65.
 If the participant had completed ten or more years of service, the benefit may commence as early as age 55.
-If the participant had completed less than five years of credited service, the accrued benefit is not vested, and no future benefits would be payable from the Pension Plan.
+If the participant had completed ten or more years of service, the benefit may commence as early as age 55.
+If the participant had completed ten or more years of service, the benefit may commence as early as age 55.
+If the participant had completed ten or more years of service, the benefit may commence as early as age 55.
+If the participant had completed ten or more years of service, the benefit may commence as early as age 55.
+If the participant had completed ten or more years of service, the benefit may commence as early as age 55.
+If the participant had completed ten or more years of service, the benefit service, the accrued benefit is not vested, and no future benefits would be payable from the Pension Plan.